rhgabriel/rhgabriel/README.md

 - 👀 I’m interested in Data Science, DBA, Big Data, economics, history, anthropology.
 - 🌱 I’m currently learning Data science with R and database administration
 - 💞️ I’m looking to collaborate on projects around the areas mentioned above.
-- 📫 How to reach me rodriguezh.gabriel@gmail.com ;)

 <!---
 rhgabriel/rhgabriel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.